puppetlabs/puppet-docs/source/hiera/1/lookup_types.markdown

 Array Merge
 -----

 An **array merge lookup** assembles a value from **every** matching level of the hierarchy.
-It retrieves **all** of the (string or array) values for a given key, then **flattens** them into a single array.
+It retrieves **all** of the (string or array) values for a given key, then **flattens** them into a single array of unique values.
 If priority lookup can be thought of as a "default with overrides" pattern, array merge lookup can be though of as "default with additions."

 For example, given a hierarchy of: